 There is no doubt that Hangzhou is a poetic city to enjoy the pretty scenery.
 The air here is fully moisture compared with the northern area of China.
 You can see more greens and plants here as well due to the subtropical monsoon climate.
 In your spare time, you might like to visit the Chinese National Silk or Tea Museums or just relax on the spectacular West Lake.
 Wushan Square is the place you shall visit too.
 There are loads of market stalls and interesting shops for you to look around.
 You can also find good hotels in this area.
 Wandering down the narrow food alley that selling various weird and wonderful Chinese street snacks, you can enjoy a moment of break and tasty foods.

 The local price of the commodity in Hangzhou is almost the same as tier top cities of China.
 Traffic pressure is another annoying thing about living here.
 If you don’t ride a scooter, it will be a pain to commute here.
-The whole system of transportation here just works in an inefficient way.
+The whole system of transportation here just works inefficiently.
 And you will find the high humidity here in the rainy season very uncomfortable.
 Generally, the rainy season will last from April to August each year.

-If you have a limited budget of learning Chinese in China and also prefer having a slow pace life, then I think Kunming, the capital city of Yunnan Province is a better destination for your Mandarin learning.
+If you have a limited budget for learning Chinese in China and also prefer having a slow pace life, then I think Kunming, the capital city of Yunnan Province, is a better destination for your Mandarin learning.

-In Kunming city, you can enjoy the best climate in China, for this city is even famous domestically as the “Internal Spring City” with its comfortable spring-like weather throughout the whole year.
-Except for the cosy weather here, Kunming is also a budget-friendly city for international students to live and study.
-The commodity price is relatively lower here compare with the rest of the country and if you have enrolled in the intensive One-on-one Chinese program offered by Keats School here, you could even save more expense.
-Because the accommodation fee and three meals per day are all-inclusive in the tuition fees you paid for study here already.
+In Kunming city, you can enjoy the best climate in China.
+This city is even famous domestically as the “Internal Spring City” with its comfortable spring-like weather throughout the whole year.
+Besides the cozy weather here, Kunming is also a budget-friendly city for international students to live and study.
+The commodity price is relatively lower here than the rest of the country, and if you have enrolled in the intensive One-on-one Chinese program offered by Keats School here, you could even save more expense.
+Because the accommodation fee and three meals per day are all-inclusive in the tuition fees, you paid for study here already.
 So you don’t have to worry about these two cost items when you study and live in Kunming.